Doris Brabham Hatt: Art

 In 1915, while at Goldsmiths College, London, Hatt designed a First World War recruiting poster, featuring St George and the Dragon.
 It was successful in a competition organised by the Parliamentary Recruiting Committee, becoming 'poster no. 108' with a first print run of 50,000 and a second run later that year.

 Hatt first exhibited her paintings with the International Society of Sculptors, Painters and Gravers at the Grosvenor Gallery, London, in 1918.
 Her work was initially influenced by the way the French modernist movement was being interpreted in Britain by artists such as Paul Nash, John Nash, Iain Macnab and Ethelbert White, but as she began to travel, for example, to Paris, and was able to see pictures by Paul Cézanne, Pablo Picasso and Georges Braque at first hand, the influence of Modernism deepened.
 After her visits to Vienna in the early 1920s she produced a small number of woodcuts and wood engravings from 1925, but there were none after 1930.

 By the mid-1930s Hatt had developed her own distinctive style, seen particularly in her landscapes.
 The joint Braque/Roualt exhibition at the Tate, London, in 1946 and then that for Fernand Léger in 1950 both brought a new impetus, imagination and energy to her work.
 She would often return to a composition - sometimes over decades - and explore it with increasing degrees of simplification and abstraction of its elements.

 Hatt exhibited her work for five decades, featuring in over 40 exhibitions (many of them solo) in Clevedon, Clifton, Bath, Oxford, London and Paris.
-Particular exhibitions included the Royal Academy, the Leicester and Redfern Galleries, Jack Bilbo's Modern Art Gallery, and Foyles Gallery.
+Particular exhibition venues included the Royal Academy, the Leicester and Redfern Galleries, Jack Bilbo's Modern Art Gallery and Foyles Gallery.
 Hatt had a series of solo shows at the Minerva Gallery in Bath and at the Osiris Gallery in Oxford.

 Foyles was Hatt's first solo exhibition in London and it was opened by Douglas Cleverdon.
 He observed, "It seems to me that here is a world of order and construction very carefully conceived and carrying on the best traditions of the post impressionists.
 In particular one sees the influence of such French painters as Léger, but there is not only the French influence, but also the clear English influence as well."
 In his review of the exhibition John Berger also acknowledged the influence of Léger on Hatt and added, "She has a good sense of colour and has something to say..."
 Hatt was elected an associate of the Royal West of England Academy (RWA) in 1949.